minirust/minirust/mem/interface.md

     /// The type of pointer provenance.
     type Provenance;

-    /// The size of a pointer.
+    /// The size and align of a pointer. const PTR_SIZE: Size;
-    const PTR_SIZE: Size;
+    const PTR_ALIGN: Align;

     /// The endianess used for encoding multi-byte integer values (and pointers). const ENDIANNESS: Endianness;